© 2018 - International Centre for Investigative Reporting

 At Ruga, near Abuja City Gate, children are going blind – Causes yet unknown

 IT begins with itching.
 Swelling of the eyes follows.
 The swollen eyelids tighten up and the children are unable to open their eyes.
-More than 20 children are having an eye infection in Ruga, a remote settlement around the Abuja City Gate, close to the National Stadium.
+More than 20 children are having this eye infection in Ruga, a remote settlement around the Abuja City Gate, close to the National Stadium.
 Some of the affected children have gone blind.

 Five days ago, Baratu Ibrahim woke to see her one-year-old Mohammed with a discharge from his right eye.
 She quickly sent a neighbour to buy eye drops from a nearby patent medicine store which she administered on him.
 The following day, Mohammed’s eye bulged.
 She discarded the eye drops.